-Typical entry requirements would include successful completion of a design/art related subject with a minimum of 120 tariff points (for 2016/17 entry; for 2017/18 entry: 48 tariff points) from the following:
+Typical entry requirements would include successful completion of a design/art related subject with a minimum of 48 tariff points from the following:

 Methods of assessment and feedback, including moderation/internal and external verification and the requirements for progression through the programme, are explained during induction.
 They will be reinforced at all module briefings and at relevant times during tutorials.
 The course incorporates Formative, Summative and Diagnostic assessments that are regarded as positive learning tools.
 Peer assessment also plays a vital role in your development and educational ‘growth’.
 These assessment strategies will support your understanding of your learning processes and are designed to engage you as an active participant in the development of all aspects of your learning.
 These strategies also help to promote autonomous learning and self-evaluation as vital elements within the overall learning process.